Sober Founders

 In 2013, after a DUI and an arrest, I was given an ultimatum: jail or rehab.
 At the time, it felt like the worst moment of my life.
 Looking back, it was the turning point that saved it.

-By 2014, with one year sober, I launched my first real company.
-From the outside, I looked like I had it all together, but inside, I was juggling a storm.
-Running a business, managing employees, delivering for clients—and all the while, trying to surrender to God’s will while still holding tight to control.
+With one year sober, I launched my first real company.
+From the outside, I looked like I had it all together.
+But inside, I was juggling a storm—running a business, managing employees, delivering for clients—and trying to surrender to God’s will while still holding tight to control.
 There were so many days drinking felt like the only answer.

 And the environment didn’t help.